jruels/manage-containers/labs/images/manual/index.md

 This tab shows a list of all the images that have been tagged in this repository.

 6.
 Using the Search function, locate the list of nginx repositories.
-Select the webdevops/nginx repo to see more details.
+Select official nginx repo to see more details.

 7.
-Select the Dockerfile tab to view the Dockerfile for this build.
+Under the description you will see links to the maintainers and GitHub repository to file issues.

 8.
-This is where the information about the base image and repository maintainer is located, as well as the build code.

-9.
 You can also search for an image using the CLI.
 From a command line running Docker, enter

-docker search wordpress.
+`docker search wordpress`.
 This will list all of the repositories within Docker Hub without having to go through the web browser.

 ### 2. Deploy WordPress All-In-One and the WordPress CLI
 Step by Step Guide
 1.
-Locate the IP address of the Master machine within the lab folder.

-2.
-If on a Mac, or using Linux:

-In a command line, enter

-`ssh -i </Users/…/>docker.pem ubuntu@<IP>`

-The .pem file will be provided by the instructor for this lab.
-This command will connect the console to the Docker machine.

-_If using Windows: Open Putty and connect to the session you saved earlier_
-3.
 In the command line, enter the following command to deploy the WordPress All-In-One container.
 In the following steps, this WordPress all-in-one will receive a WordPress tool called the "WordPress CLI."
 This tools allows WordPress administrators to interact with their WordPress deployment using the command-line.

 `docker run -d -P --name wpaio s5atrain/wordpress:aio`

 The last line of output will be a container ID.

-4.
+2.
 Run the following command to validate that WordPress CLI is not installed.

 `docker exec wpaio wp theme list --allow-root --path=’/var/www/html’`